fraivone/chessengine/docs/index.md

 NOTES
 ---
+# Next Steps
+1. UCI interface
+1. Negamax instead of minmax
+1. Build transposition tables for the search algorithm hash
+1. Iterative deepening
+1. Put it on lichess
+---
 ### Current steps for generating moves
 1. Calculate pinned pieces, calculate if there are checks <sup>[1](#myfootnote1)</sup>
 1. Then calculate legal moves: